Interstate 229 Missouri

 Interstate 229 forms an urban loop west from I-29 through the city of St. Joseph.
 The freeway carries four overall lanes with rural stretches leading through Buchanan County to the south and Andrew County to the north.
 Through Downtown and along the Missouri Riverfront, I-229 combines with U.S. 59 along a double deck freeway.

-A 16 to 18 month Missouri Department of Transportation (MoDOT) study with public input considers an array of alternatives for the future of Interstate 229 through St. Joseph.
-Options range from retaining the existing Double Decker Bridge, replacing it with a new elevated structure, removing it and separating I-229 into separate spurs into Downtown, and replacing I-229 with an at-grade boulevard or a parkway option with roundabouts.
+Originally planned for a 16 to 18 month period, a Missouri Department of Transportation (MoDOT) study with public input considers an array of alternatives for the future of Interstate 229 through St. Joseph.
+Options range from retaining the existing Double Decker Bridge, replacing it with a new elevated structure, removing it and partitioning I-229 into separate spurs into Downtown, and replacing I-229 with an at-grade boulevard or a parkway option with roundabouts.
 Other options considered upgrading existing streets through Downtown with the elevated structure demolished.

 Lobbying efforts from the publisher of the News-Press, Henry D. Bradley and others pushed for Interstate 229 through St. Joseph.
 The route was intended to draw traffic back into St. Joseph that was otherwise bypassing the city to the east along I-29.
 Land acquisition difficulties led to the double deck design through the Downtown area as a way to complete the route.1